commercetools/commercetools-php-sdk/README.md

 ### Install & Integrate the SDK into your Project

-The SDK requires a PHP version of 5.4 or higher with the apc(u) PHP extension for its default cache.
-If you provide an own cache interface, apc(u) is not necessary.
+The SDK requires a PHP version of 5.4 or higher.
+The SDK tries to use the APC(u) as it's default cache.
+If you provide an own cache interface or a [PSR-6](https://packagist.org/providers/psr/cache-implementation) compliant cache adapter, APC(u) is not necessary.
+The [cache/filesystem-adapter](https://packagist.org/packages/cache/filesystem-adapter) is tried to be used if no APC(u) is installed.
 See also client [documentation](http://sphereio.github.io/commercetools-php-sdk/docs/master/class-Commercetools.Core.Client.html).

 The curl extension is recommended but not strictly necessary because the SDK is using the [Guzzle library](https://github.com/guzzle/guzzle) library, which falls back to PHP stream wrappers if curl is not available.
 The intl extension is required to directly output Money objects as a String.